Peanut Butter and Jelly Oatmeal Muffins

 When it came to preparing the dish, filling all those rigatoni was tedious and it did take a ton of time.
 BUT it looked spectacular and surprisingly was so easy to eat.
 I just slipped the tine of my fork into a rigatoni and lifted each one to my mouth… NICE!

-I would definitely do that presentation again for special occasions or date night, but I also made a dish where I just spooned the filling over the rigatoni in a cast iron skillet and cooked it like that.
+I would definitely do that presentation again for special occasions or date night, but I also made a dish where I just spooned the filling over the rigatoni in two small cast iron dishe, and cooked it like that.
 Guess what?
 It was just as delicious and saved me a ton of time.
+I served it right in the skillet straight from the oven.
 So, depending on your schedule, you can prepare and present this either way for fabulous results.
-I served this to a couple of picky eaters and they liked it… they didn’t know what it was (that’s a quote) but they ate all of it with gusto and asked when I’d be making it again.

 This was the perfect Meatless Monday meal and it turned out great.
 It has such a unique and incredibly pleasant, sweet taste.
 Give this one a try if you want a whole, new flavorful pasta dish.
-If you find yourself loving the taste of this spice, try my Vandouvan Vegetable and Goat Cheese Flatbreads too.
-I used the leftover veggie puree from this dish to make the flatbreads.
-FAB!!!

 Vadouvan Stuffed Rigatoni